ministryofjustice/hmpps-spring-boot-sqs/README.md

 * add `HmppsQueueResource` to the project if at least one non audit queue (see is defined, which provides endpoints for retrying DLQ messages and purging queues
 * create a SQS listener connection factory for each queue defined
 * create LocalStack queues and topics for testing against, and subscribe queues to topics where configured
+* configure the time between retries at the project, queue and event type levels

 Examples of property usage can be found in the test project in the following places: